IDENTIFY YOUR SERVICE LINE

 The Water Division is responsible for the treatment and distribution of safe drinking water within our network of underground water mains.
 Once the water flows from the water main in the street to our customers’ service connections, it’s safe delivery becomes the customer’s responsibility.
 As the service line is owned and maintained by the property owner, it is their responsibility to repair faulty plumbing that connects the water mains to the home as well as the plumbing inside the home.

 There are homes in the City of Saint Louis that may have a water service line (the pipe running from the water main to the home) that is made of lead.
-Inferior plumbing and fixtures inside the home may also contain lead.
+Interior plumbing and fixtures inside the home may also contain lead.
 Replacing an older brass faucet or valve may be a simple way to reduce the lead.

 The following Diagram illustrates a typical water service from water main to home: